markusmoenig/Rusterix/Readme.md

 ![Logo](images/screenshot_map.png)

-Rusterix is a fast software renderer for 2D and 3D triangles and lines.
-Its goals are to provide an easy and portable alternative to hardware rasterization for retro and low-poly games.
+Rusterix is a fast software renderer and a retro game engine with support for procedural content.

 ---